adwait1-g/adwait1-g.github.io/_posts/PacketOverflow/2019-05-03-introduction-to-network-programming.md

 # d.
 What is a socket?

 Before getting into what socket means in network programming, let us think what socket means in general.
 The one socket we all know is the **electric socket** / **plug point**.
 It generally has 3 / 5 holes in it and you can insert the plug in.
 What is this electric socket doing?
 What is its function?
-It is an **endpoint** where you get access to electricity when you insert that plug of say your Air cooler and switch it on.
+It is an **endpoint** where you get access to electricity when you insert that plug of your Air cooler(or any electric appliance) and switch it on.

 Observe what is happening.
 The socket is just an endpoint.
 There is a huge system behind it functioning at full throttle to deliver electricity at that socket.
 It all starts at the power station where electricity is generated.
 This has to be efficiently delivered to your home.
 How is it done?
 There are multiple transformers which help in stepping up and stepping down the voltage when necessary.
 There is a huge transmission and distribution network which helps electricity to be delivered to the electric pole which you see next to your home.
 From there, there is a connection to your home's main switch board.
 There is a complex wiring done to connect your home's main switch board and the socket.
 And there it is, you have electricity delivered at your socket.
 I just explained the whole system in a few lines.
 But the system is so complex and interesting that my friends in the Electrical department have multiple courses which help them understand the complete system.

 The point is, there is a such a big-ass system, but all you see is just a socket embedded to the wall.
 It is an **end-point** to which electricity is delivered.
-The socket has hidden (or abstracted) all those details.
+The socket is successfully hiding (or abstracting) all those details.

 ```
 ---------------------                                                       ---------------------